OfficeDev/outlook-dev-docs/docs/add-ins/outlook-on-send-addins.md

         mailboxItem.cc.setAsync(['Contoso@contoso.onmicrosoft.com'], { asyncContext: event });
     }

     // Determine whether the subject should be changed.
-If it is already changed, allow send, otherwise change it.
+If it is already changed, allow send; otherwise change it.
     // <param name="subject">Subject to set.</param>
     // <param name="event">ItemSend event passed from the calling function.</param>
     function subjectOnSendChange(subject, event) {